-In his home, Paulo helps by running errands and cleaning.
-He lives with his father and his mother.
+Paulo lives with his father and his mother.
 His father is sometimes employed and his mother maintains the home.
+Paulo works at home running errands and cleaning.
 There are 3 children in the family.

 Paulo lives on the plains of Buenavista, home to approximately 20,800 residents.
 Typical houses are constructed of cement floors, wood walls and zinc roofs.
 The regional diet consists of chicken, fish, bread, cassava, plantains and rice.